Severn Trent

 Severn Trent plc is a water company based in Coventry, England.
 It supplies 4.6 million households and business across the Midlands and Wales.

 It is traded on the London Stock Exchange and a constituent of the FTSE 100 Index.
 Severn Trent, the trading name owned by the company, applies to a group of companies operating across the United Kingdom, United States and mainland Europe, with some involvement in the Middle East.
 It took its name from the two predecessor River Authorities, which managed the catchment of the Severn and the Trent.

 History

 The Severn Trent Water Authority was established in 1974.
 In July 1989, the Severn Trent Water Authority was partially privatised under the Water Act 1989, together with the rest of the water supply and sewage disposal industry in England and Wales, to form Severn Trent Water, with a responsibility to supply freshwater and treat sewage for around 8 million people living in the Midlands of England and also a small area of Wales.

 In May 1991, it went on to acquire Biffa, a waste management business.
-In October 2006, Biffa was de merged from the group Severn Trent, and was subsequently listed separately on the London Stock Exchange.
+In October 2006, Biffa was demerged from the group Severn Trent, and was subsequently listed separately on the London Stock Exchange.
 In January 2007, the American side of Severn Trent Laboratories was sold to HIG Capital.